 Health and wellbeing: individuals and communities in Shropshire High negative impact Part Two HIA required High positive impact Medium positive or negative impact Low positive negative or neutral impact (please specify) Will the proposal have a direct impact on an individual's health, mental health and wellbeing?
-Low Positive Impact For example, would it cause ill health, affecting social inclusion, independence and participation?
-Will the proposal indirectly impact an Low Positive Impact - individual's ability to improve their own health and wellbeing?
-For example, will it affect their ability to be physically active, choose healthy food, reduce drinking and smoking? improvements to active travel routes and additional retail and other facilities will encourage greater walking and cycling uptake across the wider town centre.
+For example, would it cause ill health, affecting social inclusion, independence and participation? √Medium positive - improvements to neighbourhood design and community spaces will lead to greater connectivity between groups and individuals, encouraging social inclusion.

+Will the proposal indirectly impact an individual's ability to improve their own health and wellbeing?
+For example, will it affect their ability to be physically active, choose healthy food, reduce drinking and √Medium positive - availability of green spaces and active travel routes will enable an increase in non-car related travel and increase in physical activity. smoking?
 Will the policy have a direct impact on the community - social, economic and environmental living conditions that would impact health?
-For example, would it affect housing, transport, child development, education, employment opportunities, availability of green space or climate change mitigation?
-Low Positive Impact - increase in potential employment opportunities, as well as additional housing availability Will there be a likely change in demand for or access to health and social care services?
-For example: Primary Care, Hospital Care, Community Services, Mental Health, Local Authority services including Social Services?
-Neutral to no impact
+For example, would it affect housing, transport, child development, education, employment opportunities, availability of green space or climate √Medium positive - green spaces are well researched in improving mental wellbeing, and green spaces provide natural cooling and cover from potential heat and UV related health impacts such as sunburn, heatstroke/exhaustion and skin cancers. change mitigation?
+Will there be a likely change in demand for or access to health and social care services?
+For example: Primary Care, Hospital Care, Community Services, Mental Health, Local Authority services including Social Services? √Neutral - potential for a small reduction in demand for avoidable health conditions due to a possible increase in active travel, physical activity and improved mental wellbeing through improved design.